Media Monitoring: The Ultimate Guide

 And media monitoring is the first step.

-4. Your suppliers and vendors
+4. Monitor your suppliers and vendors

-Here’s one you may not have thought of: How about keeping track of the companies you partner with?
+Here’s one you may not have thought of: how about keeping track of the companies you partner with?

 Like we outlined in the risk mitigation section above, no organization is immune from risk.
 And the more partners you have, the more exposed you are.
-When one of your suppliers or vendors is found guilty in the court of public opinion, chances are your organization will be found guilty by association.
+When one of your suppliers or vendors is found guilty in the court of public opinion, chances are your organization will be found guilty just by association.

 Media monitoring can save you from that fate.